Christmas Eve: Poland

-A tradition similar to Italy (Wigilia, or 'Christmas Vigil') exists in Poland.
-The number of dishes is traditionally 12, but has been an odd number in the past.
-According to the Słownik etymologiczny języka polskiego (Etymological Dictionary of the Polish Language) by Aleksander Brückner, the number of dishes was traditionally related to social class: the peasants' vigil consisted of 5 or 7 dishes, the gentry usually had 9, and the aristocracy, 11 dishes, but the even number 12 is also found today to remember the Twelve Apostles.
+Christmas Eve is the most eventful day of the Christmastide in Poland, and is characterized by the vigil supper called Wigilia held across the country.
+All dishes served are meatless and their number is traditionally 12, but has been an odd number in the past.
+According to the Etymological Dictionary of the Polish Language by Aleksander Brückner, the number of dishes was traditionally related to social class: the peasants' vigil consisted of 5 or 7 dishes, the gentry usually served 9, and the aristocracy, 11 dishes, but the even number 12 is also found today to remember the Twelve Apostles.
 It is obligatory to try a portion of all of them.
-Some traditions specify that the number of guests cannot be odd.

-In Poland, gifts are unwrapped on Christmas Eve, as opposed to Christmas Day.
-It comes from fusing the traditions of Saint Nicholas Day (6 December) and Christmas.
-In the past, gifts were opened on the morning of Saint Nicholas Day.
+Some traditions specify that the number of guests cannot be odd..
+The Christmas Eve dinner has its roots in pagan Shchedry Vody, the winter solstice festival aimed at ensuring prosperity for the coming year.
+Sharing the wafer is a gesture of reconciliation and forgiveness that comes from Christian tradition.
+This custom appeared in Poland in the 18th century and quickly became one of the most moving moments of the holidays..

 Puerto Rico

 In the U.S. territory of Puerto Rico, the traditional Christmas Eve dinner consists of arroz con gandules (rice with pigeon peas), lechón asado (pig roast) or pernil asado (pork roast shoulder), morcilla (rice-filled pork blood sausage), pasteles (root vegetable-based dough, meat-filled tamale), guineitos en escabeche (marinated, sliced green bananas), ensalada de papa puertorriqueña (Puerto Rican potato salad), and ensalada de coditos puertorriqueña (Puerto Rican macaroni salad).
 The traditional Christmas Eve desserts are arroz con dulce (coconut rice pudding), tembleque (coconut pudding), flan de queso o coco (cheese or coconut caramel custard), tierrita (chocolate mousse), turrón, galletas florecitas (small meringue-topped biscuits), Danish butter biscuits, nueces surtidas (assorted shelled nuts), bombones dulces de navidad surtidos (assorted Christmas hard candy).
 The traditional Christmas Eve beverages are coquito (coconut eggnog), Don Q or Bacardi (rum), and Pitorro (moonshine rum).